McFarlan Automobile: Fate

-The 1920's witnessed the failing health of Harry McFarlan, the post-World War I recession, and new products being introduced by other manufacturers.
-Harry McFarlan's long time associate Burton Barrows took over company operations, and introduced the Line-8 and new styling for Twin-Valve Six, but his health also failed and he passed away in 1928.
+The 1920s witnessed the failing health of Harry McFarlan, the post-World War I recession, and new products being introduced by other manufacturers.
+Harry McFarlan's long time associate Burton Barrows took over company operations, and introduced the Line-8 and new styling for Twin-Valve Six, but his health also failed and he died in 1928.
 McFarlan's efforts to move into new market segments had thinned its resources, and when the company did introduce new styling in 1928 (the first since 1921), it was too late.
-1928 became the final model year and on August 8, 1928 bankruptcy was declared.
+1928 became the final model year and on August 8, 1928, bankruptcy was declared.
 One year later on August 1, 1929, the factory was sold to the Auburn Automobile Company.
 The Auburn Company used the factory for storage space for its unfinished automobiles, and it would later serve as a body shop for the Auburn.

 In 1967 a book, What Was the McFarlan? was privately published by authors Keith Marvin and Al Arnheim.
 It is considered the definitive history of the McFarlan Motor Car Company.
 The authors were McFarlan enthusiasts and avid automobile historians, and the book identified nineteen extant McFarlans.

 McFarlans are owned in private collections and automobile museums, including the Indianapolis Motor Speedway Hall of Fame Museum, the Petersen Automotive Museum in Los Angeles, the National Automobile Museum in Reno, Nevada, Historic Connersville in Connersville, Indiana and the Nethercutt Collection in California.